gk23gopal/Career-Contour/README.md

 Consolidated work responsbilities under each of them.

 (3) Filename : Start-1.xlsx
-This file is a representation of Project Management activities undertaken and mapped with PMBOK guidelines
+This file is a representation of Project Management activities undertaken and mapped with PMP - PMBOK 5 guidelines